rlorenzo/puppet-lamp/README.md

 4. Install PHPUnit by following the directions at http://docs.moodle.org/dev/PHPUnit#Installation_of_PHPUnit_via_Composer
    * Note: To run phpunit tests, you will need to be in your Vagrant VM and in your moodle directory.
 5. Install Behat by following the directions at http://docs.moodle.org/dev/Acceptance_testing#Installation
+   * Notes:
-   * Note: To run Behat tests, you will need to be in your Vagrant VM and in your moodle directory.
+      * To run Behat tests, you will need to be in your Vagrant VM and in your moodle directory.
+      * To run Behat scripts that test Javascript, you will need to run Selenium/Firefox in a headless state.
+Do the following in your VM.
+        * Xvfb :99 -ac &
+        * export DISPLAY=:99
+        * java -jar /path/to/selenium-server-standalone-2.NN.N.jar
 5. On your host machine, go to http://localhost:8080/moodle and start using the CCLE Moodle codebase.
    * Make sure you upgraded the sample database to the newest version of the CCLE Moodle codebase.
 Login as admin/test and go to "Site administration >Notifications" and run through the upgrade process.